abhishekarya1/DSA-2k23/graphs.md

 Often we use Q with Dijkstra (becomes simple BFS then) and save on that extra `log(V)` TC of heap insertion and deletion.
 But when do we NOT use PQ in Dijsktra (simple BFS suffices)?
 - When we notice that parameter we're using to minimize with min-heap `node = {parameter, {row, col}}` (can be cost or steps) is always increasing by a **fixed amount** for every neighbour (like unit weights) then there is no point in choosing minimum for going to a neighbour as they're all equal, we're better off using a normal queue since all nodes can be inserted in queue in any order (FIFO or Min-first).

-Remember Dijkstra is just optimized BFS so doing BFS when we don't have monotonically increasing edges weights, we'll do worse TC with a Q in that case - `O(V*V)` as we'll encounter min multiple times and then enqueue/dequeue it accordingly everytime.
-But in Dijkstra, we never change min dist of an already dequeued node.
+Remember Dijkstra is just optimized BFS so doing BFS when we don't have monotonically increasing edges weights, we'll do worse TC with a Q in that case - `O(E*V)` as we'll encounter min multiple times and then enqueue/dequeue it accordingly everytime.
+But in Dijkstra, we never change min dist of an already dequeued node, all previously enqueued copies of it don't lead to relaxation as we already wrote min to dist array.

 **Cheapest Flights Within K Stops**: build a graph first, and then enqueue src `node = {stops, {currNode, costSoFar}}`, cap `stops <= k`, and we can use Q here instead of PQ since parameter i.e. `stops` always increments by `1` when visiting a neighbour - so simple BFS.
 Can't take any early exit since dest node can be visited **again** via another path within `k` with lesser cost so `return dist[dest]` after everything is done.